lonycell/grafana.v7/pkg/README.md

 ## Ongoing refactoring

 These issues are not something we want to address all at once but something we will improve incrementally.
-Since Grafana is released at a regular schedule the preferred approach is to do this in batches.
+Since ThingSPIN is released at a regular schedule the preferred approach is to do this in batches.
 Not only is it easier to review, but it also reduces the risk of conflicts when cherry-picking fixes from master to release branches.
 Please try to submit changes that span multiple locations at the end of the release cycle.
 We prefer to wait until the end because we make fewer patch releases at the end of the release cycle, so there are fewer opportunities for complications.

 ### Global state

 Global state makes testing and debugging software harder and it's something we want to avoid when possible.
-Unfortunately, there is quite a lot of global state in Grafana.
+Unfortunately, there is quite a lot of global state in ThingSPIN.

 We want to migrate away from this by using the `inject` package to wire up all dependencies either in `pkg/cmd/grafana-server/main.go` or self-registering using `registry.RegisterService` ex https://github.com/grafana/grafana/blob/master/pkg/services/cleanup/cleanup.go#L25.